Aisha-Yusuff/CV/README.md

 ## Hobbies

-🧁 Baking: I love baking and I often bake cakes for my friends and family.
+🎂 Baking: I love baking and I often bake cakes for my friends and family.

 🛫 Travel: I thoroughly enjoy traveling, experiencing different cultures, and learning about the history of all the places I visit.

 📖 Reading: When I'm not coding, I usually have my head stuck in a fiction book.
-I'm currently reading: Last Tang Standing by Lauren Ho.
+I'm currently reading:The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid.